Auwalu Abdullahi Rano

-Auwalu Abdullahi Rano (born 7 February 1974), also known as AA Rano, is a businessman from Nigeria.
-He founded AA Rano Nigeria Limited, a company involved in various industries including oil and gas, airlines, and agriculture.
+Auwalu Abdullahi Rano (born 7 February 1974), also known as AA Rano, is a Nigerian businessman who founded AA Rano Nigeria Limited, a company involved in various industries including oil and gas, airlines, and agriculture.

 Rano is from the Rano Local Government Area of Kano South, in the northern part of Nigeria.
-His net worth is estimated to be 3 US dollars.

 Early life

 Rano was born in Lausu town in the Rano Local Government Area of Kano State, Nigeria.
-He is a member of the Hausa-Fulani ethnic group.
+He is a member of Fulani ethnic group.
 His business career began with the sale of ice blocks, groundnut oil, and other local items.

 Philanthropy

-AA Rano established the AA Rano Foundation, a non-governmental and non-profit organisation.
+Rano established the AA Rano Foundation, a non-governmental and non-profit organisation.
 The foundation carries out community development projects in areas such as health, education, water provision, and empowerment initiatives for youth and women.